 Yes, but preferably even earlier than that.
 Salt the rib roast at least one day, but even up to 3 days in advance, with 1 teaspoon of Diamond kosher salt per pound of meat.
 Learn more about when to salt meat.

 Wine and Beer Pairings

-Go big and bold with a pairing for this one.
-A hearty "big red" wine (like a Cabernet Sauvignon or Malbec) or a flavorful beer (like a Belgian brown or Flemish red) will complement the meal wonderfully.
+Go big and bold with a wine pairing for this one.
+A hearty "big red" wine (like a Cabernet Sauvignon or Malbec) or a flavorful beer (like a Belgian brown or Flemish red) will complement the roast wonderfully.

 - canola oil

 - Pat the roast dry with paper towels.
-Trim excess fat to ¼" on top and cut a crosshatch pattern in the fat cap.
-Remove the rib bones (if desired) using a sharp boning knife if it isn't boneless.
+Trim the fat cap down to ¼" on top if needed, and cut a crosshatch pattern in the fat cap.
+Remove the rib bones (if desired) using a sharp boning knife.